 Consider a software company: To increase customer success, the software company might host free webinars, link to training videos on YouTube, or provide personalized trainings to help new clients make the most of their investment.

-Or maybe a business to business model, such as the JoinFantastic, where franchisees are both customers are also part of the business.
+Or maybe a B2B model, such as the JoinFantastic, where franchisees are both customers are also part of the business.
 The company offers full support along with extensive training and even a referral program for onboarding new members while actively monitoring progress and success so everybody in the ecosystem is up-to-date and happy.

 When the clients can begin using the software right away to accomplish their objectives, it’s customer success.
 When the company offers limited support, the customer may have varying levels of success depending on their comfort with technology.